timothytoohill/gda/README.md

 python3 loadsample02.py
 ```
 # Graph Queries
-Currently, GDA only support Gremlin queries.
 Here are some example queries that can be run after the sample data has been loaded:
 ```shell
 g.V().limit(10)
 g.E().hasLabel('belongsTo')